Kokhav Ya'ir–Tsur Yig'al: Education and sports

 Kokhav Ya'ir currently has four schools, two secular elementary schools ('Keshet' and 'Nof Tzurim'), one religious elementary school ('Dekel') and one middle school ('Ramon', named after the Astronaut Ilan Ramon).
 After finishing middle school students are usually directed to highschools in Ra'anana and Kfar Saba and Herzliya.

 Kokhav Ya'ir's local basketball team, Elitzur Kokhav Ya'ir, has been a member of the Israel National Basketball League since 2008.

 Kokhav Ya'ir's country club from 2010 to 2017 refused membership to Israeli Arabs.
-After a petition from Tira, an Arab village nearby, the club decided to “sanitize” its racist policy by restricting membership to Kokhav Ya'ir–Tzur Yig'al's residents.
+After a petition from Tira, an Arab city nearby, the club decided to “sanitize” its racist policy by restricting membership to Kokhav Ya'ir–Tzur Yig'al's residents.
 A member of the local council said: “What drives people from the club isn’t the price, but the Arabs.
 We came to live in a community.
 Whether we’re racist or not, it doesn’t matter.
 The fact is that residents are leaving the community center because of the Arab children.
 It’s not clear why we can’t express our opinion.”
 The club is partially funded by the Israeli government.

+Voting Patterns

+In the 2022 election, 74 percent of voters in Kokhav Ya'ir–Tsur Yig'al voted for the parties of the center-left coalition led by Yair Lapid, while 21 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.2 percent voted for the Arab parties.